yeungon/In-JavaScript-we-trust/README.md

 let data = hocCoBan();

-console.log((typeof data).length + data.next().value.length)
+console.log((typeof data).length + data.next().value.length);
 ```

 - A: NaN
 - B: 10
 - C: Error
 - D: 15

 <details><summary><b>Answer</b></summary>
 <p>

 #### Answer: D

 First, take a closer look at the function.
-It has a asterisk (*) next to the keyword "function".
+It has a asterisk (\*) next to the keyword "function".
 We do not have `return` keyword inside the function itself.
 What is going on here?

 It you have already known about generator, then this code snippet is not a big deal at all.
 We do not use generator very often, but this native JavaScript feature is the basis for async/await function, which is supported in ES7 that allows us to handle the flow of asynchronous code much easily.